CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/IND.1 Operating and Control Technology.md

 #### IND.1.A8 Secure Administration [IT Operations]

 For initial configuration, administration and remote maintenance in OT, either secure protocols or separate administration networks with the corresponding protection requirements SHOULD be used.
 Access to these interfaces SHOULD be restricted to the authorized persons.
-It SHOULD only be granted access to the systems and functions needed for the respective administration task.
+It SHOULD only be granted access to the systems and functions required for the respective administration task.

 The systems and communication channels used for administration or remote maintenance should have the same level of protection as the managed OT components.
 All remote maintenance and monitoring SHOULD be authorized, monitored and controlled by the institution.
 For this, the remote maintenance access SHOULD only be activated for use and then deactivated again.
 This SHOULD be documented